Plant Grafting | Long-distance Communication | Sustainable Agriculture

 Scientist in training

 Gwenny joined the lab in November 2019.
 Since then she has provided her expertise in tomato taste-testing.
-She can be found joining Margaret in meetings, stomping in puddles, or enjoying daycare.
+She can be found joining Margaret in meetings, stomping in puddles, or enjoying school.

 Audrey Widmier